ljoakim/HCLIM2CMOR/README.rst

 the script again with the ``--chunk-var`` option.
 Add the option ``--remove`` to this call to delete the superfluent yearly files .

-**Examples**

-Process all variables fully declared in the variables table at all resolutions specified in the configuration file (entry *reslist*):

-``python cmorlight.py --all``

-Process precipitation (pr) and surface air pressure (ps) at a resolution of three hours (if declared in variables table for these variables) from 1949-12 to 2005-12 using 10 cores simultaneously for computing.
-Overwrite output if already existent:

-``python cmorlight.py -M 10 -s 194912 -e 2005 -v pr,ps -r 3hr -O``

-Concatenate all monthly files to chunks for all available variables and delete original files afterwards

-``python cmorlight.py --chunk-var --remove -r mon``

 **More optional features**

 In the following some more advanced options are described:

 -  You can use the job script *master_cmor.sh* to run the job on a compute node with ``sbatch master_cmor.sh [OPTIONS]``.
-Specify your account and the location of log output and error in this file.
-You can directly pass the options of the python program.
-With the option ``--batch`` you can run several jobs simultaneously, processing *cores* years each (defined through the ``-M cores`` option).
+Specify your account and the location of log output etc. in the master_cmor.sh file or directly on the command line **before** master_cmor.sh.
+   You can also pass the options of the python program.

 -  If the units attribute of the time variable in your input data is not correct, you have to provide the correct time unit in the entry ``alt_units``